riccardomusmeci/mlx-llm/README.md

 > [!WARNING]
 > In current release (v1.0.5) OpenELM chat-mode is broken.
 I am working on fixing it.

+> [!WARNING]
+> In current release (v1.0.5) chat mode is supported only for registered models and mode with other HF weights from HuggingFace is not supported.

 ### **Fine-Tuning with LoRA or QLoRA 🚀**
 ```python